Clay10J/dotfiles/README.md

    op item get "[hostname] SSH Key" --fields public_key
    ```

+**Note:** This setup uses the 1Password SSH agent, which serves SSH keys directly from your vault without storing private keys on disk.
+The SSH agent will be automatically configured during the bootstrap process.

 ### 3. Bootstrap Installation

 **Prerequisite**: Ensure `curl` is installed on your system.
 On most Linux distributions, it's available by default, but if not: